ECB's Honohan says bond plan will silence doubters

 As well as resuming issuing treasury bills, Dublin has this year launched two bond swaps and sold new long-term debt for the first time since 2010 as it attempts to position itself to exit the 85 billion euro bailout on schedule at the end of 2013.

-Honohan said the new and potentially unlimited ECB programme would be a far more powerful tool than the bank's earlier, temporary bond-buying scheme, which has been dormant since March.
+Honohan said the new and potentially unlimited ECB program would be a far more powerful tool than the bank's earlier, temporary bond-buying scheme, which has been dormant since March.

 "It solidifies the euro, it tells the market the ECB is here to do what it takes to get the euro system working more effectively again," he said.